-Property Description: A 2.7-acre area including and surrounding the Chapel building within legal parcel 162604-9010 (see attached map).
+Property Description: A 2.6-acre area including and surrounding the Chapel building within legal parcel 162604-9010 (see attached map).

 Public Hearing Record: The Commission held a public hearing on the nomination of the Naval Hospital Chapel on November 19, 2020, continuing the hearing on January 28, 2021.
 Both the hearing and its continuation were held as Zoom Conference virtual meetings.
 The landmark registration form; a boundary map delineating the boundaries of the nominated property; photographs and site plans; (29) public comment letters as well as statements from the property owners were submitted to commissioners prior to the meeting.
 A staff recommendation was presented at the hearing.
 Representatives from DSHS and DNR (property owners) were present and testified in opposition to landmark nomination as proposed.
 Community members were present at the hearing and continuation and testified in support of the designation.
-The Commission made the following findings in support of its decision:
+After reviewing the nomination information as well as owner and public testimony, the Shoreline Landmarks Commission designated the Naval Hospital Chapel as a Shoreline landmark.